panchul/workspace/doc/Azure.md

     $ brew update && brew install azure-cli

-Then you can login to your account:
+Then you can log in to your account:

     $ az login

-Azure Cloud Shell is even simplier: https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart?view=azure-cli-latest
+Azure Cloud Shell is even simpler: https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart?view=azure-cli-latest